Brent Tate: North Queensland Cowboys

 Tate's first season with the North Queensland outfit in 2011, was disrupted by the rupturing of his anterior cruciate ligament (ACL) in the Four Nations Final the previous November.
 The injury forced him to undergo a knee reconstruction for the third time in his career.
 The injury caused him to consider retirement; however, he recovered to make his debut for North Queensland in round 19 of the 2011 season, and played in the team's qualifying final loss to the Manly-Warringah Sea Eagles.

 Tate continued to play for Queensland in the 2012 State of Origin series, helping the Maroons to a record-breaking 7th series win in a row dating back to 2006.

 Tate was selected on the wing for Qld in the opening game of the 2013 Origin series.
 Despite the Maroons going down 14–6 to NSW in Sydney, he retained his spot for Game 2 of the series in Brisbane.
 Tate was named man-of-the-match in Queensland's win in the third and deciding game of the series, which extended their record winning streak to eight series.

 Tate continued playing for Queensland in the 2014 State of Origin series.
 During the 2nd game of the State of Origin series, Tate suffered another ACL knee injury.

 On 3 September 2014, Tate announced his retirement from Rugby League after accepting medical advice that returning from the ruptured ACL sustained during that year's State of Origin series was one fight too many.

 Post playing

 In 2015, Tate became an NRL community ambassador after his retirement in 2014.
 Tate also released his autobiography Iron Will the same year.

 In 2016, Tate was appointed to the Touch Football Australia board.

 In 2019, Tate was part of an Old Boys match against the Townsville Blackhawks.

 Since 2015, he has worked as a commentator for Fox Sports and a business development manager for the North Queensland Cowboys.
 He also released an autobiography in 2015.

+On 18 February 2026, the Cowboys announced that Tate was appointed as a member of the board.